-4.5 Anti-Bribery and Anti-Corruption
+4.5 Anti-Bribery & Corruption

-CSL has no tolerance for acts of bribery and corruption by any of our employees, officers or third-party representatives.
+CSL has no tolerance for acts of bribery and corruption by any of our employees, officials or third-party representatives.

-CSL has a Group Anti-Bribery and Anti-Corruption Policy (ABAC Policy).
-The ABAC Policy builds on CSL's position in the Code and supports the considerable amount of work being undertaken in many areas of CSL's operations so that CSL's people are acting ethically and with integrity (one of CSL's core Values) at all times, as well as protecting CSL's reputation.
+CSL has a Group Anti-Bribery and Anti-Corruption Policy (ABAC Policy), which was recently updated in June 2024.
+The ABAC policy builds on CSL's position in the Code and supports the considerable amount of work being undertaken in many areas of CSL's operations so that CSL's people are acting ethically and with integrity (one of CSL's core Values) at all times, as well as protecting CSL's reputation.